SkylineCommunications/dataminer-docs/connector-help/connector_help/MaxTech_SSPA.md

 ## About

-The MaxTech SSPA Driver allows for monitoring and basic configuration of the SSPA Device.
+The MaxTech SSPA connector allows for monitoring and basic configuration of the SSPA device.

 ## Installation and configuration

-Style: Heading 2
+### Creation

-### CreationThis connector uses a serial connection and requires the following input during element creation:
+This connector uses a serial connection and requires the following input during element creation:

 SERIAL CONNECTION:

 - **IP address/host:** The polling IP of the device
-- **IP port:** \[The IP port of the device..\]
+- **IP port:** The IP port of the device.
-- **Bus address:** \[The bus address of the device.\]
+- **Bus address:** The bus address of the device.

 ## Usage